REFEDS/eduperson/eduperson-202001.md

 The driving force behind the definition of this attribute has been the MACE Shibboleth project.
 Shibboleth defines an architecture for inter-institutional sharing of web resources subject to access controls.
-For further details, see the project\'s web pages at <https://www.shibboleth.net>.
+For further details, see the project's web pages at <https://www.shibboleth.net>.

 Examples: